tldr-pages/tldr/pages/common/mh_metric.md

 `mh_metric {{path/to/directory}}`

-- Display code metrics for the current directory:
+- Print the code metrics for the current directory:

 `mh_metric`